FBLA: FBLA Collegiate

-FBLA Collegiate, formerly known as Phi Beta Lambda, is the collegiate division of FBLA with about 10,000 members.
+FBLA Collegiate, formerly known as Phi Beta Lambda, is the collegiate division of FBLA.
 FBLA Collegiate can be found in traditional four-year colleges, community colleges, and career training programs.
 FBLA Collegiate has its own National Leadership Conference (NLC) before FBLA Middle School and FBLA High School's NLC.
 To charter an FBLA Collegiate state chapter, a state must have at least three local chapters.

 Competition

-In a similar fashion to other closely related CTSOs, competition is an integral part of the operation of FBLA.
-These competitions are offered to all levels of membership in a wide variety of topics, such as Information Technology, Business, and Marketing.
-These competitions also range in the task, with some requiring on-the-spot and impromptu thinking, some being objective tests, and some requiring a team or individual to create something beforehand to be judged.
-All academic divisions have separate conferences from one another, (with the names and purposes remaining the same), starting with Regionals, then the State Leadership Conferences (SLCs), and finally, the National Leadership Conference (NLC).
-Under normal circumstances, an individual or team must first compete in a Regional competition provided by their state.
-In some states, attendance at a Regional conference is not required to continue to the next level.
-After Regionals, the competitor(s) would compete in their State Leadership Conference (SLC).
-This event is also provided by the individual state.
-If the competitor(s) accomplish a position in the top 5 of their event in their state, they qualify for the National Leadership Conference (NLC), provided by the National level.
+Competitions are offered for topics such as Accounting, Finance, and Marketing.
+Students compete at the state level, the winners of which can compete at the National Leadership Conference.
+States can chose the events offered at the state and regional level.
+Each event has its own guidelines and rubric.
+There are events that one can compete in as an individual, team, or chapter team.
+The top 10 finalists at the National Leadership Conference are acknowledged.

 National Officers

-FBLA High School elects its nine national officers, and FBLA Collegiate elects its six national officers at each summer's national leadership conference.
+FBLA High School elects its national officers, with the exception of the parliamentarian who is appointed, and FBLA Collegiate elects its six national officers at each summer's national leadership conference.
 National officers are responsible for representing the entire membership as well as designing and implementing the annual program of work to achieve FBLA's goals.
 Each national officer team serves for a one-year term.
 National officers also are assisted by a team of 5 members on a 'National Council' representing their position.